Technologicat/cython-sse-example/README.md

 ## Introduction

 As it says on the tin.
+The embedding is done via using the SIMD intrinsics.

 The purpose of this project is to provide documentation, since this information was a bit hard to find.